centic9/codec-fuzz/README.md

 * verify if only expected exceptions are thrown
 * verify any JNI or native code calls

-Apache Commons CLI does not use JNI or native code, therefore the fuzzing target mainly tries to trigger unexpected exceptions.
+Apache Commons Codec does not use JNI or native code, therefore the fuzzing target mainly tries to trigger unexpected exceptions.

 # How to fuzz